Universality classes for purification in nonunitary quantum processes: Replica descriptions and universality

-This effective statistical mechanics model has a global symmetry: the local Boltzmann weights $T_{\sigma,\tau}$ are unchanged under global symmetry operations\footnote{The symmetry is broken by the fixed boundary conditions.} of the form ${\sigma \rightarrow \mu_L\,\sigma \,\mu_R}$, for all spins, where $\mu_L$ and $\mu_R$ are arbitrary permutations, and also under global inversion, ${\sigma \rightarrow \sigma^{-1}}$.
+Returning to Eq.~\eqref{eq:partitionfunctionsecond}, the effective statistical mechanics model has a global symmetry: the local Boltzmann weights $T_{\sigma',\sigma}$ are unchanged under global symmetry operations\footnote{The symmetry is explicitly broken by the fixed boundary conditions.} of the form ${\sigma \rightarrow \tau_L\,\sigma \,\tau_R}$, for all spins, where $\tau_L$ and $\tau_R$ are arbitrary permutations, and also under global inversion, ${\sigma \rightarrow \sigma^{-1}}$.
 These operations generate the symmetry group ${\mathcal{G} = (S_N\times S_N) \rtimes Z_2}$.
-This symmetry is shared by all the models we will consider, and is a general consequence of the replicated structure \cite{zhou2020entanglement}.
-As a result of ${S_N\times S_N}$ symmetry, the transfer matrix element $T_{\sigma, \sigma'}$ depends only on the conjugacy class --- i.e. the cycle structure --- of the product $\sigma^{-1}\sigma'$.
+This symmetry is shared by all the models we will consider and is a general consequence of the replicated structure ~\cite{zhou2020entanglement}.

+A kink between domains $\sigma'$ and $\sigma$ can be labeled with a ``kink type'' ${\mu = \sigma'\sigma^{-1}}$.
+It is sometimes convenient to specify a configuration by labeling the kink types, rather than the domain types: the relation between the two labeling conventions is shown in Fig.~\ref{fig:kinklabelling}.
+Note that the product of kink types is fixed by the boundary conditions: schematically, ${\overleftarrow{\prod}\mu = \sigma_{\rm final}}$.

-A kink between $\sigma$ and $\sigma'$ has a fugacity that depends on $\conj{\sigma^{-1}\sigma'}$.
-In more general models, we will \textit{define} the parameter $q$ via the weight of the \textit{elementary} kink, \be T_{\I, (12)} \equiv q^{-1}. \ee (we always normalize so $T_{\I,\I}=1$).
-Loosely speaking, $q$ is also an ``effective'' Hilbert space dimension which may be smaller than the actual size of the original matrices.
-The next-simplest kinks have the structure ${(12)(34)}$ or ${(123)}$, and in the present model both of these have fugacity~$q^{-2}$.\footnote{In the present model, a weight like $T_{\I, (12)}$ (which exists in the effective model for all ${N>1}$) is manifestly independent of $N$.
+A kink of type $\mu$ has a fugacity (Boltzmann weight cost) $T_{\mu, \I}$.
+As a result of ${S_N\times S_N}$ symmetry, this fugacity depends only on the conjugacy class $[{\mu}]$.
+In the present model, the fugacity of an elementary kink such as $\mu = (12)$ is $1/q$.
+The next-simplest kinks have the structure ${(12)(34)}$ or ${(123)}$, and in the present model both of these have fugacity~$q^{-2}$.
+In more general models, we will \textit{define} the parameter $q$ via the weight of the \textit{elementary} kink,\footnote{In the present model, a weight like $T_{(12),\I}$ (which exists in the effective model for all ${N>1}$) is manifestly independent of $N$.
 More generally, this need not be the case.
-The quantity ${q^{-1}=T_{\I, (12)}}$ that is relevant for scaling forms in the ${N\to 0}$ limit will then be the ${N\to 0}$ continuation of the weights $T_{1,(12)}$, which are defined in the effective model for positive integer $N$.
+The quantity ${q^{-1}=T_{(12),\I}}$ that is relevant for scaling forms in the ${N\to 0}$ limit will then be the ${N\to 0}$ continuation of the weights $T_{(12),\I}$, which are defined in the effective model for positive integer $N$.
 A similar statement applies for the ${N\to 1}$ limit considered in the next subsection.}

+(we always normalize so $T_{\I,\I}=1$).
+Loosely speaking, $q$ is also an ``effective'' Hilbert space dimension which may be smaller than the actual size of the original matrices.